waelhammoudeh/pgadmin4-slackbuild/SETUP-SERVER.md

 note its PID, then to stop it use `kill -9 PID` when done.

+If you restart the server again do not forget to run it in our python virtual environment.

 ### PgAdmin4 Behind Apache Using mod_wsgi module: